leukeleu/django-hidp/packages/hidp/docs/templates.md

 link also have a dedicated template that extends this template.
 These templates are noted in the per-page documentation below.

+### base_email.html

+This is the base template for all email templates in HIdP.
+It includes the basic HTML boilerplate for each email.

+This template defines two blocks that all other email templates depend on:

+`body`
+: inside the HTML `body` tag.

+`content`
+: inside the `body` block, where the email content is rendered.

 ---

 ## Inclusion templates